allanclloyds/.dotfiles/README.markdown

 # 5l's .dotfiles

-These are my dotfiles, finally crafted to my satisfaction.
-You see, over the years they had become like a set of arcane spellbooks which I didn't dare to touch.
-I'd forgotten what half of those settings did or why I added them.
-I wouldn't code like that I mused, and yet here I was with cargo culted configuration for my tools.

-`cd ~/.vim` was like entering a den of thieves, with plugins and cryptic scripts glaring at me from their hiding holes.
-This is our land they said, and you are not welcome here.
-"But why is my Ruby indentation all screwed up?"
-I asked.
-"None of your goddamn business" they replied.

-Well I decided I'd had quite enough of that; with hard lessons learned from the ominously prescient Battlestar Galactica and some time on my hands, I tidied everything up, put it all in git and fixed the annoyances I had with zsh/screen/vim/irb/etc to get them playing better together.
-Unlike 'user friendly' GUI tools, these programs require love and affection.
-If you take a little time out of your daily workflow to show them some, they will repay that effort a thousandfold.

-Otherwise, well, you are doomed to spend your working life cursing your tools, and we all know what they say about workmen who do that.
-Or even worse, much worse... \*leans closer\* *you might even switch to a mac for the sake of convenience*.
-And thus, heartache turns to tragedy.

 ### Symlinks & Control Characters in Github

 Github doesn't display symlinks very well; they look like ordinary files